 Initial site screening occurred in the summer of 2008 in Type N streams.
 Only 10% of the sites inspected had flow during the summer monitoring season (site requirement), when peak temperatures occur.
-Site screening may follow the hydrology study report.
-Policy decided to deprioritize this Eastside N strata as part of their negotiated settlement of the Master Project Schedule in 2014.
+The Policy committee decided to deprioritize the Eastside N strata as part of a negotiated settlement of the Master Project Schedule in 2014.